-A Learning Agreement is completed at the beginning of the Virtual Field Practicum and agency internship.
-Formal written evaluations are also submitted at the end of each semester.
+A Learning Agreement is completed at the beginning of the Virtual Field Practicum and community-based placement.
+Formal evaluations are also submitted at the end of each semester of internship.
 Field Instructors, students and Preceptors (if applicable) must collaborate when completing all required documents.
 Informal evaluation is conducted throughout the year.
-Field placements are monitored by Field Liaisons through periodic agency or virtual visits, student-field instructor meetings, telephone calls, and other contacts.
-Successful completion of the Field Practicum requires meeting all the expected hours, obtaining satisfactory formal evaluation by meeting expected growth in the CSWE Social Work Competencies, and completing 10 Reflective Learning Tools turned in weekly each semester while enrolled in each semester of Field Practicum.
+Field placements are monitored by Field Liaisons through periodic agency or virtual visits, student-Field Instructor meetings, telephone calls, and other contacts.
+Successful completion of the Field Internship requires meeting all the expected hours, obtaining satisfactory formal evaluation by meeting expected growth in the CSWE Social Work

+Competencies, and completing eight Reflective Learning Tools turned in weekly each semester while enrolled in each semester of Field Internship.